iarxm/csim-man/index.md

 Be particularly respectful when in close proximity to the judges

 1. It takes significant attention to maintain quality judging.
 The management of distractions is essential.
 Your care towards this principle will ensure your own scoring will be accurate.
-1. Before asking questions, first check if any competitors are up and riding and wait until the wave has been scored
+1. Before asking questions, first check if any athletes are up and riding and wait until the wave has been scored
 1. Avoid asking questions about time.
 Instead, keep track of the green board after your heat.
 1. There will usually be a minute or two between heats.
 If you have just surfed, note the time when the next heat starts, or start a new stopwatch.
 1. Time keeping between heats does not need to be to the second of precision.
 Remember the goal between heats is usually to be on time by the waters edge for the beginning of the next paddle out.